adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

   - Arrange Act Assert (AAA)
   - USE
 - Only share **application set up** across tests on hooks.
 Never share **test set up** on hooks.
 Consider factory functions
-- To keep tests clean, extract the logic statements into functions
+- To keep tests clean, extract the business logic  into functions

 ## Reference